cloudfoundry/stratos/docs/suse/deploy.md

 prometheus:
   kubeStateMetrics:
     enabled: true
+nginx:
+  username: $USERNAME
+  password: $PASSWORD
 ```

+Where:

-Where `$KUBE_SERVER_ADDRESS` is the same URL that you used when registering your Kubernetes environment with Stratos (the Kubernetes API Server URL).
+- `$KUBE_SERVER_ADDRESS` is the same URL that you used when registering your Kubernetes environment with Stratos (the Kubernetes API Server URL).
+- `$USERNAME` should be chosen by you as the username that you will use when connecting to Stratos Metrics
+- `$PASSWORD` should be chosen by you as the password that you will use when connecting to Stratos Metrics

+> Note: If you omit the `nginx` section in this file, the default username and password will be `metrics` and `s3cr3t`.

 Install Metrics with: